Chapter 1. Introduction to Persistent Storage in OpenStack

 Volumes are consumed only through instances, and can only be attached to and mounted within one instance at a time.
 Users can create snapshots of volumes, which can be used for cloning or restoring a volume to a previous state (see Section 1.4, “Redundancy and Disaster Recovery”).
 The Block Storage service also allows you to create volume types, which aggregate volume settings (for example, size and back end) that can be easily invoked by users when creating new volumes.
 These types can be further associated with Quality-of-Service specifications, which allow you to create different storage tiers for users.

 Like volumes, shares are consumed through instances.
 However, shares can be directly mounted within an instance, and do not need to be attached through the dashboard or CLI.
 Shares can also be mounted by multiple instances simultaneously.
-The File Share Service also supports share snapshots and cloning; you can also create share types to aggregate settings (similar to volume types).
+The Shared File System service also supports share snapshots and cloning; you can also create share types to aggregate settings (similar to volume types).

 Objects in a container are accessible via API, and can be made accessible to instances and services within the cloud.
 This makes them ideal as object repositories for services; for example, the Image service (openstack-glance) can store its images in containers managed by the Object Storage service.